resbaz/spartan-hpc-docs/docs/index.md

 Use of this service is governed by the University's [general regulations for IT resources](https://policy.unimelb.edu.au/category/Facilities%20and%20IT) and our [HPC Support Service Policy](/20180123_HPC_Support_Service_Policy.pdf).

-## Spartan Daily Weather Report (20181010)
+## Spartan Daily Weather Report (20181011)
-* CephFS usage:  706T Free 127T
+* CephFS usage:  739T Free 107T
-* Spartan is busy on cloud partion, with close to 92% node allocation.
+* Spartan is very busy on cloud partion, with close to 97% node allocation.
 * Spartan is very busy on physical partition, with close to 95% node allocation.
 * Spartan is very busy on on GPGPU partition with 100% node allocation.
-* Many cloud nodes out (86), mainly due to qh2-uom migration.
+* Many cloud nodes out (127), mainly due to qh2-uom migration and memory allocation errors.

 ## Getting Help